forestgrape/coronavirus/index.md

 <p id="updates">-----</p>

 ## Updates and Added Content
 - 30.7.
-Updates and corrections accross the page in work:
+Updates and corrections accross the page in work/in the process of writing down:
 	* I wrongly ignored upper respiratory infections for a long time (because most severe cases were/are in the lungs) -> [Disease pattering](#disease-pattering)
 	* In the first months Sars-CoV-2 didn't have the ability to spread well in humid clima.
 This has changed.
 - 27.7.
 [Disease pattering](#disease-pattering)